 In a 2009 study published in the Industrial Psychiatry Journal, researchers Archana Singh and Nishi Misra found that depression and loneliness are strongly interrelated.
 In fact, they’re a chicken-and-egg tandem.

-As we age, we invariably lose family members and friends to changes of life— moves, illnesses and even deaths gradually reduce our social networks and can leave us feeling vulnerable, unless we are always working to build new ties.
+As we age, we invariably lose family members and friends to changes in life— moves, illnesses, and even deaths gradually reduce our social networks and can leave us feeling vulnerable unless we are always working to build new ties.
 So when we lose people, we feel lonely, which causes depression, which deepens our feelings of loneliness… it’s a vicious cycle.

 According to Singh and Misra, “Sociability plays an important role in protecting people from the experience of psychological distress and in enhancing well-being.”
 Their research showed that feelings of isolation are “a major risk factor for functional difficulties in older persons,” but some social contact has more benefits than others.

-So what’s the take away?
+So what’s the takeaway?
 Seniors most often enjoy associating with people of, or near, their own age.
-Continuing to try to meet and befriend age-peers can help to improve your long-term mental health.
+Trying to meet and befriend age-peers can help improve your long-term mental health.

 While we’re on the subject of meeting people, one of the best ways you can do so is by volunteering with an organization that promotes something you are interested in.